-How do you qualify for International Physics Olympiad?
+How do you qualify for the International Physics Olympiad?
 In acknowledgment of the expanding significance of physics in all subfields of science and technology, as well as in the general education of young people, the IPhO was created with the intention of enhancing the development of international contacts in the field of school education in physics, an annual physics competition has been organized for students enrolled in secondary schools.

 The competition is organized by the Ministry of Education, the Physical Society, or another appropriate institution of one of the participating countries on whose territory the competition is to be conducted.
 The location of the competition will be determined at a later date.

 It is the responsibility of the country that is hosting the competition to guarantee that all of the delegations have an equal chance to compete and to invite teams from all of the countries that have competed in the competition during the previous three years.
 In addition to that, it possesses the authority to invite other nations.

 No nation may have its team disqualified from competition for any political reason, including political tensions, a lack of diplomatic relations, the absence of recognition of some nation by the government of the country that is organizing the competition, embargoes that have been imposed, or other reasons of a similar nature.
 When there are obstacles that make it impossible to formally invite the team that represents a country, students from that country should be invited to participate as individuals instead.